RobertARandolph/AdmiralBumbleBee.com/_posts/2020-09-15-Open-Source.md

 Github provides a better platform for these types of requests than private e-mails.
 It also allows consumers of the site to become developers and contributors _if they wish_.
 If you don't want to change anything, then you're free to simply [create an issue](https://github.com/admiralbumblebee/AdmiralBumbleBee.com/issues) and walk away.

+## Yeah but...
+Why?

+The real reason is that I wanted some sort of platform for curious people to see what is happening on the site.
+Drafts in progress, changes in progress and a way for me to share content through some sort of sidechannel.

+It just so happens that open sourcing the site achieves this and a few other things that I realized are more valuable than my original goal.

 # Where

 [On Github](https://github.com/admiralbumblebee/AdmiralBumbleBee.com)